What It's Like to Work With Me

 Depth and Breadth of Experience

-With almost 40 years of experience providing individual counseling, couples counseling, and family counseling, my unique combination of licensed psychologist and certified advanced alcohol and drug counselor enables me to work effectively with problems involving the complex interaction among drug addiction, alcohol addiction and mental health problems.
+With over 40 years of experience providing individual counseling, couples counseling, and family counseling, my unique combination of licensed psychologist and certified advanced alcohol and drug counselor enables me to work effectively with problems involving the complex interaction among drug addiction, alcohol addiction and mental health problems.

 My school psychology training and family therapy background helps me to work effectively with this age group who often come to counseling with confusing symptoms that make proper diagnosis and treatment challenging.